 Academic Trajectory:

-Postdoctoral associate (Shaw lab, Baylor University, 2022-present)
+Postdoctoral fellow (Shaw lab, Baylor University, 2022-2025)

 Visiting scholar (Matyushov lab, Arizona State University, January-April 2024)

-Visiting research fellow (Smith lab, Wesleyan University, 2022-present)
+Visiting scholar (Smith lab, Wesleyan University, 2022-2023)

 NIH Ruth L. Kirschstein postdoctoral fellow (Malvankar & Batista labs, Yale University, 2022)